 At financial services company Voya, Karen Eisenbach has taken on the new role of chief business marketing officer and is working closely with the company’s chief digital officer in an effort to create a more agile, responsive and open marketing environment.
 “We are transforming how we engage and interact–breaking through hierarchy and breaking down silos to collaborate from an end-to-end, customer journey perspective,” Eisenbach said.

 While new technologies will be critical to delivering effective digital experiences, any system that silos data will deter marketing’s transformation efforts.
 “Digital marketing campaigns will have to deliver exceptional omnichannel journey management because most customers are active across multiple digital channels,” Genesys’ te Booij said.
 “Connected campaigns that orchestrate all customer interactions with ease will have a longer shelf life and drive better business results.”

-At Mindtree, that has meant completely integrating sales and marketing systems synchronized in real time.
-“It allows us to create and analyze customer experiences from [all] perspectives,” Gottsegen said.
+At Mindtree, that has meant completely integrating sales and marketing systems synchronised in real time.
+“It allows us to create and analyse customer experiences from [all] perspectives,” Gottsegen said.

 Test, Learn, Scale, Repeat

 Hungerford said empowering his team to take risks without fear of repercussions has been critical in coming up with innovative digital experience solutions.
 “I advised our team to step back and deeply understand our customer’s buying journey to ensure we were delivering an optimal experience that increased engagement and conversions,” she said.

 Retailer and advertising pioneer John Wannamaker once famously said that he knew half of the money he spent on marketing was wasted—he just didn’t know which half.
 Modern marketers with access to new data and analytics tools can no longer plead such ignorance.
 “Great digital leaders can press a button and measure effectiveness,” Yustin said.
 “They do A/B testing.
 That capability is extremely attractive.”